 - (1) For Messrs.
-Burgess and Doherty, payments of the 2020 annual bonuses were made in the first quarter of 2021.
-For Mr. Barnickel, the amount includes (i) a \$80,000 signing bonus and (ii) \$127,708 reflecting the portion of his target bonus (which was guaranteed pursuant to the terms of his offer letter) paid in 2020.
+Burgess, Roman and McQuillan, payments of the 2021 and 2020 annual bonuses were made in the first quarter of 2022 and 2021, respectively.
+For Mr. Roman, the amount includes a \$100,000 signing bonus paid in 2021.
 The determined figures represent bonuses payable to our NEOs under our short-term cash incentive bonus program for executives, as described under "-Short-Term Cash Incentive Program," below. - (2) These figures reflect the aggregate grant date fair value of restricted stock units granted in the fiscal year, computed in accordance with the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718.
-Assumptions used in the calculation of these amounts are included in the notes to our fiscal year 2020 audited consolidated financial statements.
+Assumptions used in the calculation of these amounts are included in the notes to our fiscal year 2021 audited consolidated financial statements.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (3) These figures reflect the aggregate grant date fair value of stock options granted in the fiscal year, computed in accordance with the provisions of FASB ASC 718.
-Assumptions used in the calculation of these amounts are included in the notes to our fiscal year 2020 audited consolidated financial statements.
-As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (4) The amounts in this column represent premiums paid by the Company for life insurance benefits. - (5) Mr. Burgess converted from a contractor to an employee of Acutus in October 2019.
-The figure for Mr. Burgess for 2019 reflects fees of \$312,500 for services as a contractor and a salary of \$69,743 for services as an employee. - (6) Mr. Doherty was reassigned to Senior Vice President, Finance upon the appointment of David Roman as Chief Financial Officer on March 1, 2021. - (7) Mr. Barnickel departed the Company effective March 31, 2021.
+Assumptions used in the calculation of these amounts are included in the notes to our fiscal year 2021 audited consolidated financial statements.
+As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (4) The amounts in this column represent premiums paid by the Company for life insurance benefits.
+In addition, for Mr. Roman, this column includes \$242,366 in relocation benefits including payment for home closing costs on the sale of Mr. Roman's primary residence in Illinois and home closing costs on the purchase of a new residence in California. - (5) Mr. Roman joined the Company in March 2021.